 - 1/2 teaspoon pepper

 - Refrigerate for several hours before serving over your favorite salad.
-Recommendation: Dark greens with pecans, chopped apples, and dried cranberries.
+Recommendation: dark greens with pecans, chopped apples, and dried cranberries.

-“Everyone is a genius, but if you judge a fish by it’s ability to climb a tree,
+“Everyone is a genius, but if you judge a fish by its ability to climb a tree,

-it will spend it’s whole life believing it is stupid”
+it will spend its whole life believing it is stupid”

 ~Albert Einstein.
 To submit your quote, please click here to visit our Give A Penny page.